alexandrepalaoro/IsopodLifeHistory/README.md

 In the .csv files you will find the data used in our paper.
 Feel free to use the data, but if you do please cite the paper:<br/>

 Zimmermann, BL; Palaoro, AV; Bouchon, D; Almerão, MP & Araujo, PB (2018) How coexistence may influence life history: the reproduction strategies of sympatric congeneric terrestrial isopods (Crustacea, Oniscidea).
-Canadian Journal of Zoology, in press.
+Canadian Journal of Zoology.
 DOI: 10.1139/cjz-2018-0086<br/>

 The files are: <br/>